HKagiri/DroneProgramming-OpenCV-Python/README.md

 ### Understood the basics of a drone including the components and how the drone flies.
 ### Then looked at the installations and the basic movements along with image capture.
-* From their I created projects include
+* From there I accomplished the following mini projects:
   - Creating Keyboard controls to fly the drone
   - Performing Surveillance by creating an image capture.
   - Face tracking.